From Clinton lovefest to Trump victory, a day of whiplash

 Trump’s words rang true with Pax Dickinson, a 43-year-old college dropout and son of hippies who is CTO of a startup website and lives in rural northeast Pennsylvania, the battleground state that helped clinch victory for Trump.

-Dickinson helped five men in his town register to vote.
+Dickinson showed five men in his town how to register to vote.
 They had never voted in their lives.

 “They never had a candidate who spoke to them, so they never bothered to vote,” Dickinson said as the Rolling Stones’ “You Can’t Always Get What You Want” played over loudspeakers.

-Those men, most of them unemployed, adrift and alienated, are the forgotten Americans Trump appealed to.
+Those men, most of them unemployed, alienated and angry, are the forgotten Americans Trump marshalled to his side.

-Trump, campaign manager Kellyanne Conway and former New York Mayor Rudy Giuliani waded through the crowd shaking hands.
+Trump, his campaign manager Kellyanne Conway, possible Interior Secretary Sarah “Drill, Baby, Drill” Palin and possible Attorney General Rudy Giuliani waded through the crowd shaking hands.
 When asked how the mainstream polls could be so wrong, Conway replied: “Mine weren’t.
 I’ve been talking about the closet Trump vote for months.”

+How did this happen?
+Flint filmmaker Michael Moore warned that “Rust Belt Brexit” and the “Jesse Ventura Effect” would put Trump over the top.
+The smug scene inside Trump headquarters proved he was right.
+White males who hated having a black man in charge couldn’t stomach the idea of a woman and then, what’s next, a gay president?
+Fed-up Americans voted for scam artist Trump the same way they voted for a professional wrestler to be governor of Minnesota -- to thumb their noses at the political establishment.

-Trump once gave me a tour of Mar-A-Lago during an interview.
-When I asked him why he enjoyed golf, he replied: “I like to win.
-Losers don’t know how to win.”
+Trump once gave me a tour of the Mar-a-Lago mansion during an interview, pointing out the ornate flourishes of the “very, very first-class” refurbishment he had overseen.
+In person, he wasn’t the same cartoonish actor he is on stage.
+He had a self-deprecating sense of humor.
+He wanted to be liked.
+I asked him about his golf resorts and why he was such an avid player of the game.
+“I like to win,” he said, in a sort of summation of his reason for being.
+“Losers don’t know how to win.”

 Whiplash.

 Bill and Chelsea Clinton spoke of Hillary’s devotion to others.
-Barack and Michelle Obama gave impassioned speeches about Hillary’s qualifications, compassion and never-quit commitment to her country.
+Barack and Michelle Obama gave stirring speeches about Hillary’s qualifications, compassion and never-quit commitment to her country.

+“We deserve a leader who sees our diversity not as a threat but as a blessing,” Michelle said.
+“You can say that this country has always been great, a country where a girl like me from the South Side of Chicago, whose great, great grandfather was a slave, can go to some to the finest universities on earth, where a woman determined to do all the good she can can break the highest, hardest glass ceiling and become president.”

 Whiplash.

-On Wednesday, the morning after in New York was gray compared to the gorgeous autumn weather of Election Day.
+On Wednesday in New York, the morning after was gray compared to the golden autumn glow of Election Day.
 At Public School 166 on the Upper West Side, where voters had chatted excitedly while waiting in line to cast votes on Tuesday, glum parents dropped off their kids, then hugged each other as if in mourning.
 Moms who had planned on electing the first mother to the White House were sad and incredulous.

 “I’m numb,” said one.